 I offer counselling to Exeter and East Devon teenagers who experience depression, anxiety and anger for a variety of reasons.
 This might present as worry, sadness or withdrawal from usual activities, or unexpected outbursts of anger.
 I am based in Exeter, however work online using Zoom or Facetime.
 I work with teens in two arenas, private practice and volunteer work at St Luke’s Science and Sports College.
-If your child is struggling with relationships, confidence, self-harming, divorced, family issues, terrible teen’s (vs terrible 2’s), sexual orientation or gender identity issues, I am able to work with them in my private practice in Pinhoe or at St Luke’s (during school hours) by prior arrangement with the Safeguarding Team.
-If you are concerned for the safety of your teen, i.e. feel they are at risk of harming themselves or others please consult their GP immediately.
+If your child is struggling with relationships, confidence, self-harming, divorced, family issues, terrible teen’s (vs terrible 2’s), sexual orientation or gender identity issues, I am able to work with them in my private practice in Exeter, Devon or at St Luke’s (during school hours) by prior arrangement with the Safeguarding Team.
+If you are concerned for the safety of your teenager, i.e. feel they are at risk of harming themselves or others please consult their GP immediately.
 In addition to this I have a free resources page which parents and teens might find useful.
 This page is always being updated with new worksheets and videos, so check it out.

 Teen Therapy – Teens seem to have the same struggles as always, but with added complexities that just didn’t exist years ago.
 Families are evolving and society is changing, which means that teenagers can have pressures that they just don’t know how to manage in a healthy and safe way.